Northampton: Early modern

 The town centre was further destroyed by the Great Fire of Northampton in 1675, caused by sparks from an open fire in a thatched cottage by the castle.
 The fire spread eastwards by strong westerly winds and consumed three-quarters of the town centre in 24 hours.
 Matters were worsened because most buildings were chiefly made of wood and covered with thatch.
 An estimated 600 buildings were destroyed, amounting to £150,000 lost.
-Very little survived the fire, apart from buildings made of stone, like the Welsh House on Market Square, built in 1595, and Hazelrigg House in Mare Fair, built in 1662.
+Very little survived the fire, apart from buildings made of stone; these included the Welsh House on Market Square, built in 1595, and Hazelrigg House in Mare Fair, built in 1662.

 The devastation led to an Act of Parliament for the rebuilding the town.
 Local people and businesses helped to raise around £25,000 towards the rebuilding of the town centre based around the Market Square.
 Streets were widened and buildings made of brick and stone and tiled to prevent such devastation again.
 In an act of reconciliation, King Charles II donated timber from the royal forests of Salcey and Whittlebury to help with the rebuild.
 In 1678, the Sessions House and what is now County Hall were amongst the first buildings to be completed.
 A Georgian town with new houses, shops and workshops eventually grew out of the old medieval town destroyed by the fire.
-In 1742 Edward Cave opened Marvel's Mill, the world's first cotton mill to be driven by a water wheel, on the River Nene.
+In 1742, Edward Cave opened Marvel's Mill, the world's first cotton mill to be driven by a water wheel, on the River Nene.

 A permanent military presence was established in the town with the completion of Gibraltar Barracks in 1797.

 By the end of the 18th century, Northampton had become a major centre of footwear and leather manufacture.
 In 1801, the population was 7,020; it more than doubled to 15,351 in 1831, attributed to the fact that there was great demand for footwear caused by the Napoleonic Wars of the late 18th and early 19th centuries.
 A third of the adult males alone were shoemakers at the time.
 Northampton grew beyond the old town walls and industry grew rapidly with the mechanisation of factories by the middle of the 19th century.